xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+A gift of a flower will soon be made to you.